 This ride is a blast, and not dissimilar in theme to Buzz Lightyear’s Space Ranger Spin in Magic Kingdom.
 You need to wear 3D glasses to get the full experience, and it’s pretty noisy and jostle-y.
 The addition of Toy Story Land has really improved the wait!
 The stand-by wait time for Toy Story Mania used to be crazy!
 Going through the queue can be part of the experience, though.
 There are a number of interactive stations along the way.

 And that is pretty much it for guests 48″ and shorter.
-There isn’t a lot of Disney World rides for babies and toddlers at Hollywood Studios, but there are many shows and attractions they will love.
+There isn’t a lot of Disney World rides for babies and toddlers at Hollywood Studios, but there are many shows and attractions they will absolutely love.

 Tips for Disney World Rides for Babies and Toddlers:

 • Don’t risk traumatizing your child and force them on a ride, even if you believe they will enjoy it.
 Cast Members will remove people from a ride if the children seem afraid.

 Using Walt Disney World’s Rider Switch Service: